chrisjos007/solidforpython/SOLID.md

 We can see that all the principles leading up to this one are wrapping up on the concept of non-dependency on detail.
 It is an essential concept in the implementation of reusable frameworks.
 This principle is an implementation of decoupling as tightly coupling high-level modules or classes to low-level modules or classes can cause a serious pushback if any alterations are required in the low-level modules which are typically undesirable.

+## Conclusion

+SOLID defines the way a system needs to be designed.
+Refactoring is not intended to make the code simpler or short, it is implemented to ensure scalability, flexibility, extensibility, and maintainability.
+A developer working on a refactored code can easily add functionalities that adhere to the normal functioning of the code without driving everything into chaos.
+It is important to note that writing good code is always based on the simple notion of the **DRY principle**.
+Following the SOLID and DRY principle does not make one a perfect programmer, but it can help them reach two steps closer to that goal.